 These strikingly spotted pelagics can be seen on truly any dive in Cozumel, but I think my best luck has been on dives at Dalila, Cedral Pass, and Santa Rosa Shallows.

 Diving with the spotted eagle rays is worth coming during the winter.
 They’re amazing.

 Beyond eagle rays, you’ll find your typical Cozumel marine life suspects, namely Atlantic nurse sharks (see more about diving with nurse sharks in our companion article, here), three types of sea turtles, macro life including flamingo tongue sea snails, nudibranchs, and blennies, a range of moray eels, and Caribbean lobsters the size of small children!

-And of course, any dive trip to Cozumel will hopefully include a glimpse (or more) of our special mascot, the endemic Cozumel splendid toadfish, seen here:
+And of course, any dive trip to Cozumel will hopefully include a glimpse (or more) of our special mascot, the endemic Cozumel splendid toadfish, seen below.

-Read more about the Cozumel splendid toadfish (Sanopus splendidus) HERE!
+Read all about the Cozumel splendid toadfish in my feature post, right: HERE!